 Newark, DE 19717-5267 USA

-If interested in evaluating the work, we will encourage you to send us a print and an electronic copy of your completed manuscript.* Upon receipt, two scholars—one external and one internal—will read your work completely and present their recommendations to the Board of Editors who will make the final decision.
-The Chair will then inform you of the Board’s decision.
+If interested in evaluating the work, we will encourage you to send us a print and an electronic copy of your completed manuscript.
+Upon receipt, we will send your work for review to two scholars in the field, who will not be apprised of your identity.
+Once we have received their appraisals of the manuscript we will present their recommendations to the Board of Editors who will decide whether to pursue publication.
+The chair will then inform you of the board’s decision.
 The University of Delaware Press does not evaluate manuscripts under consideration elsewhere.